tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/常见问题/网络问题_intl_en.md

 ### Does CKafka support public network access?
 Currently, CKafka transfers data over the private network by default.
+To access over the public network, you need to activate a public network route separately.
+For detailed directions, please see [Adding Routing Policy](https://intl.cloud.tencent.com/document/product/597/32555).
+The maximum public network bandwidth of one broker is 1 MB/s.
 As public network access runs the risk of issues such as delay and network environment security, we do not recommend long-term use of public network transfer.
-If you have temporary need for public network transfer, please contact your Tencent Cloud account manager by [submitting a ticket](https://console.cloud.tencent.com/workorder/category) for evaluation and assistance.